kuzzleio/kuzzle/doc/2/api/controllers/document/m-exists/index.md

 # mExists

-Check if multiple document exists.
+Check if multiple documents exists.

 ::: info
 The number of documents that can be fetched by a single request is limited by the `documentsFetchCount` server configuration (see the [Configuring Kuzzle](/core/2/guides/advanced/configuration) guide).